WuliRuler/AutorizePro/README_en.md

     3. If you do not want to perform unauthenticated testing (i.e., requests without any cookies), uncheck Check unauthenticated (enabled by default).

+    4. Configure AI Analysis:
+       - **Using Default API**: Select a model, enter the corresponding API Key, then check the "Enable AI" checkbox
+       - **Using Custom API**: Enter your custom API URL in the URL field (e.g., `http://localhost:11434/v1/chat/completions`), enter the API Key (leave empty if not required), enter the model name, then check the "Enable AI" checkbox
-    4. Select an AI model and enter the corresponding API Key.
-Then, check the checkbox to enable AI Analysis.
-Results will appear in the left-side AI.
-Analyzer column.
+       - AI analysis results will appear in the left-side AI.
+Analyzer column

     5. Click the AutorizePro is off button to enable the plugin and start testing.